Secretive stealth bomber to call Missouri home - NewsBreak

 The timing of the rollout was announced today (9/20) by Northrop Grumman.

-The aeronautics technology company won the contract in 2015 to design, test, and build the world’s most advanced strike aircraft.Kansas joins 23 other states in condemning tracking of firearms purchases by credit card companies
+The aeronautics technology company won the contract in 2015 to design, test, and build the world’s most advanced strike aircraft.Eufaula Police: Students stole classmates’ credit info to buy sneakers, other items

 “The B-21 is the most advanced military aircraft ever built and is a product of pioneering innovation and technological excellence.
 The Raider showcases the dedication and skills of the thousands of people working every day to deliver this aircraft,” said Doug Young, Sector Vice President and General Manager of Northrop Grumman Aeronautics Systems.